evizitei/NFIRS-property-loss-prediction/project_report.md

 In both charts you should be able to see the suggestion of a linear relationship between the two, and that it sticks reasonably close to y = x.

-- _Have you visualized a relevant or important quality about the problem, dataset, input data, or results?_
-- _Is the visualization thoroughly analyzed and discussed?_
-- _If a plot is provided, are the axes, title, and datum clearly defined?_

 ### Reflection